Semiconductor

-The conductivity of silicon is increased by adding a small amount (of the order of 1 in 108) of pentavalent (antimony, phosphorus, or arsenic) or trivalent (boron, gallium, indium) atoms.
+The conductivity of silicon can be increased by adding a small amount (of the order of 1 in 108) of pentavalent (antimony, phosphorus, or arsenic) or trivalent (boron, gallium, indium) atoms.
 This process is known as doping, and the resulting semiconductors are known as doped or extrinsic semiconductors.
 Apart from doping, the conductivity of a semiconductor can be improved by increasing its temperature.
 This is contrary to the behavior of a metal, in which conductivity decreases with an increase in temperature.

 The modern understanding of the properties of a semiconductor relies on quantum physics to explain the movement of charge carriers in a crystal lattice.
 Doping greatly increases the number of charge carriers within the crystal.
-When a doped semiconductor contains free holes, it is called "p-type", and when it contains free electrons, it is known as "n-type".
+When a semiconductor is doped by Group V elements, they will behave like donors creating free electrons, known as "n-type" doping.
+When a semiconductor is doped by Group III elements, they will behave like acceptors creating free holes, known as "p-type" doping.
 The semiconductor materials used in electronic devices are doped under precise conditions to control the concentration and regions of p- and n-type dopants.
 A single semiconductor device crystal can have many p- and n-type regions; the p–n junctions between these regions are responsible for the useful electronic behavior.
 Using a hot-point probe, one can determine quickly whether a semiconductor sample is p- or n-type.

 A few of the properties of semiconductor materials were observed throughout the mid-19th and first decades of the 20th century.
 The first practical application of semiconductors in electronics was the 1904 development of the cat's-whisker detector, a primitive semiconductor diode used in early radio receivers.
 Developments in quantum physics led in turn to the invention of the transistor in 1947 and the integrated circuit in 1958.

 Properties

 Variable electrical conductivity

-Semiconductors in their natural state are poor conductors because a current requires the flow of electrons, and semiconductors have their valence bands filled, preventing the entire flow of new electrons.
+Semiconductors in their natural state are poor conductors because a current requires flow of electrons, and semiconductors have their valence bands filled, preventing the entire flow of new electrons.
 Several developed techniques allow semiconducting materials to behave like conducting materials, such as doping or gating.
 These modifications have two outcomes: n-type and p-type.
 These refer to the excess or shortage of electrons, respectively.
 A balanced number of electrons would cause a current to flow throughout the material.

-Heterojunctions
+Homojunctions

-Heterojunctions occur when two differently doped semiconducting materials are joined.
+Homojunctions occur when two differently doped semiconducting materials are joined.
 For example, a configuration could consist of p-doped and n-doped germanium.
 This results in an exchange of electrons and holes between the differently doped semiconducting materials.
 The n-doped germanium would have an excess of electrons, and the p-doped germanium would have an excess of holes.
 The transfer occurs until an equilibrium is reached by a process called recombination, which causes the migrating electrons from the n-type to come in contact with the migrating holes from the p-type.
 The result of this process is a narrow strip of immobile ions, which causes an electric field across the junction.